Logical fermions for fault-tolerant quantum simulation: Background

 where $\eta_L \in \{\pm 1, \pm i\}$ is a phase.

 The \emph{distance} of a Majorana fermion stabilizer code is the minimum nonzero weight of its logical group's elements.
 Unlike qubit codes, a Majorana fermion stabilizer code of distance $d$ cannot necessarily correct all Majorana errors of weight $\lfloor (d - 1)/2 \rfloor$ or less, because the codes treat even and odd logical operators on the same footing, exposing them, \eg, to ``quasiparticle poisoning'' errors from weight-one Majorana fermion operators, which do not conserve fermionic parity locally, but might do so when the environmental degrees of freedom of the bath are taken into consideration \cite{Vijay:2017a}.
+With clever concatenation techniques, this can be avoided, as will be discussed later.

 A \emph{fermion stabilizer code} is a Majorana stabilizer code on an even number ($2n)$ of Majorana fermions \cite{Bravyi:2010b, Vijay:2017a}.
-One can show that a fermion stabilizer code's logical group is isomorphic to the Pauli group on $k = n - n_{\text{checks}}$ logical qubits, so that one can think of such codes as encoding $k$ logical qubits in $2n$ physical Majorana fermions \cite{Bravyi:2010b}.
+One can show that a fermion stabilizer code's logical group is isomorphic to the Pauli group on $k = n - |\{S_\sigma\}|$ logical qubits, so that one can think of such codes as encoding $k$ logical qubits in $2n$ physical Majorana fermions \cite{Bravyi:2010b}.
 Following Ref.~\cite{Vijay:2017a}, we use $[\![n, k, d]\!]_f$, or alternatively $[\![2n, k, d]\!]_m$, to denote a fermion stabilizer code that encodes $k$ qubits to distance $d$ in $n$ Dirac fermions, or equivalently, in $2n$ Majorana fermions.

 A \emph{Majorana surface code} is a Majorana stabilizer code defined by an embedding of a graph into a surface.
 Generally, one can use a rotation system to define such codes \cite{Sarkar:2021a}.
 Here, we only need to consider a subclass of Majorana surface codes, first described by Litinski and van Oppen \cite{Litinski:2018a}, that are defined by face-three-colorable graphs embedded on a disk in which one associates Majorana fermions with vertices and checks with faces.
-(The ``face'' outside the graph in the disk might not be able to be consistently colored with all the other faces.)
-In fact, we only will need to consider two simple versions of these codes, called the tetron code and the hexon code, described in the next section.
+(The ``face'' outside the graph in the disk might not be able to be consistently colored with all the other faces \cite{Sarkar:2021a}.)